emacsmirror/inhibit-mouse/README.md

 ## Installation

-To install `outline-indent` from MELPA:
+To install `inhibit-mouse` from MELPA:

 1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).
 2. Add the following code to the Emacs init file: